 In the age of social media, it’s become even more confusing.
 Influencers of all shapes and sizes claim their diet philosophy is the best thing ever, and can do everything from getting you back into your skinny jeans to bringing about world peace.

 Well, what does science have to say about it?
 First off, research in the medical journal BMJ has revealed that most diets will lead to “modest” weight loss and lower blood pressure.
 However, these effects usually disappear after a year.

-But there was one diet that continued to deliver health benefits: the study found that those on the Mediterranean diet saw continued improvement in “bad” LDL cholesterol levels.
+But there was one diet that continued to deliver health benefits.
+The study found that those on the Mediterranean diet saw continued improvement in “bad” LDL cholesterol levels.

-Med, IF, paleo: what’s the difference between them?
+Med, IF, paleo: what’s the difference?

 The paleo diet consists of mostly less-processed foods with an emphasis on eating fruit and veg, animal proteins, nuts, coconut products, and extra virgin olive oil.

 “If you want to try a diet, you want it to be a tasty one,” says nutritionist Rick Hay.
-“The Mediterranean diet is definitely tasty, and it’s also quite a colourful diet – the more colour that you can get from your fruits and veg, the bigger the antioxidant boost.”
+“The Mediterranean diet is definitely tasty, and it’s also quite a colourful diet.
+The more colour that you can get from your fruits and veg, the bigger the antioxidant boost.”

 “The only downside here is that you would need a lot more than just a glass of red to get a therapeutic dose,” Hay says.
 “However, you are getting a lot of synergistic phytonutrients together with the resveratrol in the wine, so there are lots of benefits to be had from it.”